santiallende/myWebsite/content/psychotherapy/header/index.md

 # Fees and Insurance

-I use a sliding scale model that ranges from \$60 to \$450 per 45-minute telehealth session, depending on need.
-Rather than asking you for financial documentation, we can simply have a conversation where I will ask, "What are you reasonably able to pay for weekly sessions?"
+My fee per 45-minute session is $200.
 Please note that I am an out-of-network psychologist but can provide you with a monthly statement to submit to your insurance company for reimbursement.
 You may call your insurance company to inquire about out-of-network coverage.
 The procedure code for a 45-minute individual psychotherapy session is 90834.

 A few questions to ask your insurance company: